youssefm1/youssefm1/README.md

 * ✉️  You can contact me at [usef14uk@gmail.com](mailto:usef14uk@gmail.com)
 * 🚀  I'm currently working on GRID:LOCK - Static tetris-like game aimed at audiobook listeners!
 * 🧠  I'm currently learning SwiftUI, React, and more
+* 📖  I'm currently reading The Fellowship of the Ring by J.R.R.
+Tolkien, and I just finished Paradiso 17 by Hannah Lilith Assadi

 ---